 In February 2016, the FASB issued ASU No. 2016-02, "Leases" (Topic 842) (ASU 2016-02), which generally requires companies to recognize operating and financing lease liabilities and corresponding right-of-use assets on the balance sheet.
 This guidance will be effective for the Company in the first quarter of 2019, and early adoption is permitted.
 The Company will adopt the new standard effective January 1, 2019.
 While the Company continues to evaluate the effect of adopting this guidance on its consolidated financial statements and related disclosures, it is expected the Company's operating leases, as disclosed in Note 13 - "Commitments and Contingencies," will be subject to the new standard.
-In the second quarter of 2018, the Company established an implementation team to develop a multi-phase plan to assess the Company's leasing arrangements, as well as any changes to accounting policies, processes or systems necessary to adopt the requirements of the new standard.
-The Company is evaluating the full impact this guidance will have on its consolidated financial statements, and expects that adoption will result in increases in lease-related Right-of-Use assets and liabilities on its consolidated balance sheet.
+In the third quarter of 2018, the Company continued to develop and implement new accounting policies and processes necessary to adopt the requirements of the new standard.
+In addition, the Company has completed its preliminary assessment of leasing arrangements and expects to finalize its estimates of adoption impact by the end of fiscal 2018.
+The Company expects to adopt the new standard using the optional transition method, under which the Company will initially apply the transition requirements to all leases that exist at December 31, 2018, with the effects of initially applying Topic 842 recognized as a cumulative effect adjustment to the opening balance of retained earnings on January 1, 2019.
+The Company currently expects that adoption will result in increases in lease-related Right-of-Use assets and liabilities on its consolidated balance sheet and have no impact on its consolidated statement of operations or cash flows.